Green basilisk, Basiliscus plumifrons, care sheet

 Size and description of Green Basilisks

-Plumed lizards can grow to about 2 or 3 foot in length, with long tails giving them a look not dissimilar to a frilly looking iguana.
+Plumed lizards can grow to about 2 or 3 feet in length, with long tails giving them a look not dissimilar to a frilly looking iguana.
 Lifespans tend to range between 8 to 12 years depending on their general health, and obviously the longer, the better.

 Because of their size, we recommend at least a 4 x 3 x 2ft vivarium to give them enough space for movement.
 Make sure you seal the vivarium as best as possible to allow for the extra moisture required in keeping these guys.